gatperdut/coding_challenge_2/README.md

   * ⭐ Pretty ⭐ award.

 * Can you make triangles selectable?
   * Click on a triangle.
-Fill it with a color.
+Fill it with a different color.
   * You might find [the area calculation approach](https://www.geeksforgeeks.org/check-whether-a-given-point-lies-inside-a-triangle-or-not/) useful for this.
   * ⭐ Is this UAT? ⭐ award.